There are a variety of underlayments used under wood floors, click-together floating floors, as well as carpet and tile.

 Many click-together floors come with an attached underlayment.
 This really helps in simplifying things.

-I like laminate floors with polyethylene foam backing attached, LVP with rubber underlayment attached, and engineered flooring with cork already attached.
+I like laminate floors with polyethylene foam backing attached, LVP with rubber or foam underlayment attached.

-Luxury Vinyl Plank (LVP) with a cork backing does not make sense to me in a basement, slab or wet area since one of the main benefits to LVP is that it is waterproof and very mold resistant.
+Luxury Vinyl Plank (LVP) with a cork backing does not make sense to me in a basement, slab, or wet area since one of the main benefits of LVP is that it is waterproof and very mold-resistant.

 Underlayment for Tile